 What are your thoughts on the role of mindfulness and the creation and enforcement of laws with regard to racism in America?

 The more I learn and practice mindfulness, the more I realize how applicable mindfulness is in all life experiences and certainly in legislation and law enforcement.
 One of the main attributes of mindfulness is that it is a quality of awareness that is non-judgmental.
 In order to let go of judgmental notions that are harmful, we must first be aware of our own bias, which can affect people’s lives on an individual and societal level.
 Take the judicial system, for example.
 Judges, attorneys, and jurors all have their own life stories and conditioning which has resulted in biased ways of seeing the world and each other, whether racially motivated or not.
-That bias and pre-judgement can be negative or positive, and influences the criminal justice system, which historically has adversely affected the treatment of African Americans and various people of color.
+That bias and pre-judgment can be negative or positive, and influences the criminal justice system, which historically has adversely affected the treatment of African Americans and various people of color.
 This is our history.
 I believe the lack of awareness of racial bias is one of the leading causes of institutionalized racism.
 If we are going to rectify the issue of racism in America, we have to fully acknowledge and embrace the fact that racism is still very much an issue today which calls for an awareness of the beliefs, biases, and judgments that can lead to our not seeing it, not wanting it to be true.

 How might being more mindfully aware in daily life meaningfully influence our legal system?